mendix/docs/content/en/docs/appstore/modules/data-importer-extension.md

 To perform testing, you can do the following actions:

-1. Provide a placeholder to upload a file (System.FileDocument) on a page and a button to call the configured microflow.
+* Provide a placeholder to upload a file (System.FileDocument) on a page and a button to call the configured microflow
-2. Deploy your app locally and browse and upload an input file that resembles the file used to create Data Importer document.
+* Deploy your app locally and browse and upload an input file that resembles the file used to create Data Importer document
-3. View the message about x number of rows being imported into a list of entities.
+* View the message about x number of rows being imported into a list of entities

 {{< figure src="/attachments/appstore/modules/data-importer-extension/local-app-run.png" >}}